tkoehlerlg/bun-mock-prisma/README.md

 -   Support for nested models and methods
 -   Support for transactions
 -   Simple reset mechanism for test isolation
+-   No dependencies apart from Bun and TypeScript

 ## Usage